OctopusDeploy/blog/blog/2020-05/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 ---

 **Edit: 22nd Oct 2021**
-If you would like to learn more about database environment creation, as well as how it fits into broader DevOps strategy, you may enjoy my latest blog series.
-It starts [here](https://octopus.com/blog/safe-schema-updates-1-delivery-hell).
+If you would like to learn more about database environment creation, and how it fits into the broader DevOps strategy, you may enjoy my latest blog series about safe schema updates.
+It starts with [Database delivery hell](https://octopus.com/blog/safe-schema-updates-1-delivery-hell).

 In particular, you may be interested in [Part 6](https://octopus.com/blog/safe-schema-updates-6-provisioning-databases), which tackles database environment provisioning.